poojithaponnam20/2023-Famous-Songs-Dataset/README.md

 # Spotify-2023-Famous-Songs-Dataset

-This repository contains a comprehensive dataset of the most famous songs of 2023, including a variety of features such as track name, artist(s) name, release date, streaming statistics, and audio features.
-The dataset enables analysis of music trends, artist impact, and cross-platform presence, providing valuable insights into the popular music landscape of 2023.
+This dataset provides a comprehensive list of the most prominent songs of 2023 as curated by Spotify.
+It offers extensive features beyond typical datasets, offering insights into each song's attributes, popularity metrics, and presence across various music platforms.
+Researchers and analysts can leverage this dataset to explore patterns in music trends, analyze artist impact, and examine cross-platform performance.